zachmccabe/zachmccabe.github.io/contact.md

 snippet: nosnippet
 layout: kaoliang_nite_3
 title: Contact
-date: 2022-03-10
+date: 2022-09-04
-description: "Email is the best way to reach me."
+description: "My email is open.
+Say hi!"

 ---

 {% include key_details.html %}

 My email is open.
 I welcome new collaborations and notes from old friends far away.
-Say hello.
+Say hi :)

 You can expect a reply to business emails within a few days.